 Former Friendship Park.
-A Phase I Environmental Site Assessment of the former Friendship Park was also completed in 2017 and 2018 to evaluate the current condition of the park in preparation for acquisition and use in the proposed expansion of the San Luis I LPOE (GSA 2017b).
+A Phase I Environmental Site Assessment of the former Friendship Park was also completed in 2020 to evaluate the current condition of the park in preparation for acquisition and use in the proposed expansion of the San Luis I LPOE (GSA 2017b).
 Friendship Park was closed to the public in 2011 and is no longer maintained by the City of San Luis.
 The park's ground cover consists of grass, dirt, trees, pavement, and concrete.
-A locked, metal, chain-link fence surrounds the site to prevent public access.
+A metal, chain-link fence surrounds the site.
 As a result, trash and debris associated with homeless encampments have accumulated throughout the property.
 The site was improved with two maintenance sheds, a concession stand, a baseball backstop and dugouts, lamp posts, parking bollards, two shade structures, and a restroom building (GSA 2017b).
 Table 3-9 lists the facilities and other improvements that are currently at the former Friendship Park and their current condition.